 Legislators started imposing stricter laws after the Aurora theater shooting in 2012.
-In 2013, three laws were passed to do just that.
+In 2013, three laws against guns and domestic violence cases were passed to do just that.
 They required universal background checks for any gun owner, banned the sale and use of high capacity ammunition magazines and barred domestic violence abusers from purchasing guns.

 Still, there are loopholes.
 It’s currently not required for gun owners to report lost or stolen guns.
 Gun dealers aren’t required to have a license in the state.
 And the enforcement of these guns laws is inconsistent across the board, as evidenced by cases like the killing of Janice Nam in Colorado Springs.
 Nam’s killer was ordered to relinquish his guns, but because of varying interpretations of the law, no further investigation was made.

 The tension exists between those who want stricter gun regulation policies and those who worry about their Second Amendment rights.
 But the majority of Americans – both gun-owners and non-owners – acknowledge a need for a better approach to American gun policy.

 “This is not about taking people’s guns away,” Mauser said.
 “There’s 27 million guns – over 27 million guns in this country.
 It’s not possible.
 But, shouldn’t we be trying to reduce that number?